Active Transportation Plan

 I'm a heavy e-bike user in N. Saanich and use it for most of my trips in Sidney, Saanichton, Brentwood, and all around North Saanich.
 Have you considered parking and charging for e-bikes in the Sidney?
 People coming from Victoria and the Peninsula with e-bikes would use the facilities on day trips to North Saanich on day trips.

-John K asked about 3 years ago
+John K asked almost 4 years ago

 Thank you for the question.
 The District does not currently have a plan to provide parking and charging for e-bikes in North Saanich.
 Please note that Sidney is a different jurisdiction.